-O Green area on port, Green area around sewage treatment facility, Green area by greenery promoting system for private green space, Green area along river and erosion control site, Green area around public rental housing and Green area around government buildings
+Green area on port, Green area around sewage treatment facility, Green area by greenery promoting system for private green space, Green area along river and erosion control site, Green area around public rental housing and Green area around government buildings

-It is assumed that patterns of soil carbon stocks in these green areas are similar to urban parks because planting, establishment and management in these green areas are implemented in the same manner as urban parks.
-Therefore, Japan assumes that these pools are not sources and not included in the reporting.
+It is assumed that patterns of soil carbon stocks in these green areas are similar to urban parks and green area on road because planting, establishment and management in these green areas are implemented in the same manner as urban parks and green area on road.
+Therefore, Japan assumes that these pools are not sources and not included in the reporting (NR).
 If methodorogies on urban parks will be developed in the future, estimating and reporting by using these methodorogies will be considered.